Balfron Tower: Buses

 The estate is served by London Buses routes 108 and 309.
 London Buses routes 15, 115 and D8 run nearby.

+Canals

+The estate is adjacent to the junction of the Limehouse Cut canal and the River Lea Navigation at Bow Locks.

 Docklands Light Railway

 The nearest stations are Langdon Park and All Saints for Docklands Light Railway services towards Canary Wharf and Stratford.

+London Underground Station

+The nearest London Underground stations are Bromley-by-Bow tube station and Bow Road tube station on the District and Hammersmith & City lines, and in London fare zones 4 and 3 respectively.